 • Leave fireworks to the professionals.
 Do not use consumer fireworks.
 Consumer fireworks include sparklers and firecrackers.
 The tip of a sparkler burns at a temperature of more than 1,200 degrees Fahrenheit, which is hot enough to cause third-degree burns.

-• After the fireworks display, children should never be pick up fireworks that may be left over, they still may be active.
+• If you do use consumer fireworks, please DO NOT pick up fireworks that may be left over, they still may be active.
 This is especially important to tell children.

 Facts & Figures

 • Fireworks started an average of 19,500 fires in 2018, including 1,900 total structure fires, 500 vehicle fires, and 17,100 outside and other fires.
 These fires resulted in 5 deaths, 46 civilian injuries and $105 million in direct property damage.

 • In 2018, U.S. hospital emergency rooms treated an estimated 9,100 people for fireworks related injuries; 50% of those injuries were to the extremities and 34% were to the head.
 Children younger than 15 years of age accounted for more than one-third (36%) of the estimated 2018 injuries.